PKUnlp-icler/pkunlp-icler.github.io/content/publication/dblp-journalsijautcomp-zhao-sll-09/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: A hybrid genetic algorithm for the traveling salesman problem with pickup and delivery
+title: A Hybrid Genetic Algorithm for the Traveling Salesman Problem with Pickup and Delivery
 subtitle: ''
 summary: ''
 authors: